 Omar Reed has completed the extremely rare move from the English Basketball League to the NBA (essentially).
 The English Basketball League is not the same as the British Basketball League – it is an inferior product to what is already a poor one, and making this ludicrous feat further impressive is that Reed was only ever in the second division of the EBL with the Medway Park Crusaders.
 To give you some idea of what we’re dealing with here, here’s some video of his time there.

-Whilst training in Medway Park, a coach from the D-League’s Austin Toros, who had come to worth with British prospect and Spurs draft pick Ryan Richards, noticed Reed’s jumpshot and invited him to try out for the Toros.
+Whilst training in Medway Park, a coach from the D-League’s Austin Toros, who had come to work with British prospect and Spurs draft pick Ryan Richards, noticed Reed’s jump shot and invited him to try out for the Toros.
 Reed ended up being picked in the fourth round of the 2011 D-League draft by the Toros, and has spent most of the last two years in the D-League.
-The one time AAC Defensive Player of the Year spent last year with Boston’s affiliate, the Maine Red Claws, which is why he’s here.
-Reed averaged 5.4 points and 4.2 rebounds per game, as a “little things” player who played decent defense, hit the glass, and took only open shots.
+The one-time AAC Defensive Player of the Year spent last year with Boston’s affiliate, the Maine Red Claws, which is why he’s here.
+Reed averaged 5.4 points and 4.2 rebounds per game, as a “little things” player who played decent defence, hit the glass, and took only open shots.
 Three-and-D players are both trendy and important.
 But the 32% three point shooting isn’t sufficient for it.

 I once saw a decent NBA career in Nolan Smith’s future.
 However, over the two years of his career so far, he has shown that he is an unremarkable defender, not a half court point guard, not a great scorer, and definitely not a shooter.
 He’s shown himself to be not a whole lot more than a crafty penetrator who doesn’t have the extra gear needed to be continually effective as such at the NBA level.
 It’s hard, then, to assign him a role or to see from where the improvement will come from, Nevertheless, there was once a spark in the fire, so Smith needs to throw a log on it.
 Adding the three ball so as to facilitate his drives and mid-range game is a logical starting point.
 But first, he needs to stop getting injured – Smith suffered a torn calf in his first game of this summer league, and is out for the remainder.